 Claiming compensation for children’s school trip accidents can be a complicated process, which is why it is recommended that you get advice from a legal professional.
 Our personal injury lawyers have extensive experience in handling claims for school trip accidents in the UK, and could help you through the process, and help you understand the complexities of claiming on behalf of your child.

-This has been put together to outline the steps and procedures to follow when claiming on behalf a your child who was injured in an accident on a school outing that was not their fault.
+This school trip accident claim guide has been put together to outline the steps and procedures to follow when claiming on behalf a your child who was injured in an accident on a school outing that was not their fault.
 Each case is different however, and it can sometimes be difficult to know if your circumstances justify making a claim for compensation.
 If you are unsure you can contact us today for free, no obligation legal advice, and we could help you decide if you would like to proceed with making a claim.

 You may ask, what is a school trip accident?
 A children’s school trip accident can involve a wide range of different circumstances.
 They can happen on the way to the destination, for example, a school trip car or bus accident that resulted in whiplash, or even a school trip plane crash if the trip was abroad.
 An accident on a school outing could include a an injury caused during a school skiing trip accident abroad, as well as slips and trips in school trip accidents in the UK.
 These are only examples of possible scenarios, and the varied nature of school field trip accidents means that no two cases are the same and will often require a different approach.